 When going from motherhood to menopause, one might experience a few life-changing adjustments.
 And not only did I go quickly from motherhood to menopause within a few short years, but I became a mother with the use of IVF hormone treatments, so put that in the mix, and stand back!

 I became a mother for the first and last time at the age of 44 using IVF with a donor egg.
-All sorts of things happened to my body before, during, and after pregnancy, that, even almost seven years later, are still wreaking havoc:
+All sorts of things happened to my body before, during, and after pregnancy, motherhood-to-menopause, even almost seven years later, are still wreaking havoc:

 - Placenta Previa

 - severe anemia (lost half of my blood volume following my C-section)

 - weight loss (lost 30 pounds immediately following birth…it was mostly fluid)

 - hot flashes

 I was intrigued to find out about the tampon box.
 At least I can get a little help with one of my problems.
 My periods come when they feel like it and they are awful.
 Sometimes two to three times a month, sometimes not for two months.
 So, really, I’m probably somewhere between Perimenopause and Menopause.
 I find myself wishing for menopause, but want to be very careful about what I wish for.
 In any case, having this box would be nice.